A Guide on H4 EAD Automatic Extension

 USCIS has recently updated its policy guidance about EAD extension, under which certain applicants who have submitted Form I-765 are eligible for automatic EAD extension while their application is pending.
 This way, people with pending applications can prevent employment authorization and documentation gaps.

-You are qualified for this extension if you have correctly submitted and filed Form I-765 for renewal application before the expiration date of your current EAD.
+You are qualified for this extension if you have correctly submitted and filed Form I-765 for renewal application before your current EAD expires.

 If you submitted the form on or after May 4, 2022, the USCIS will send you a Form I-797C Notice of Action with information about a 540-day automatic extension.
-This notice and the expired EAD will serve as an acceptable proof of EAD validity during eligible applicants’ 540-day automatic extension period.
+This notice and the expired EAD card will be acceptable proof of EAD validity during eligible applicants’ 540-day automatic extension period.

-However, if you submitted the form before May 4, 2022, you’d receive a Form I-797C Notice of Action detailing an automatic extension of 180-days.
-You won’t be receiving a I-797C notice reflecting the new EAD automatic extension period.
+However, if you submitted the form before May 4, 2022, you’d receive a Form I-797C Notice of Action detailing an automatic extension of 180 days.
+You won’t receive an I-797C notice reflecting the new EAD automatic extension period.

-Consider working with EB-5 Attorneys to guide you through the process.
+Consider working with EB-5 Attorneys to guide you through the EAD renewal application.

 What Are the H4 EAD Laws?